 HA: What do you most enjoy about your job on the Tech Team?

 MN: I love helping people, solving problems, and making jewelry.
-Tech Support allows me to do all three.
+The Tech Team allows me to do all three.

 HA: Is there a new tool/finding/process you are currently excited about?
 Tell us a little about it.